 Does GABA Make You Sleepy?

-GABA helps the body relax and fall asleep, and also allows us to sleep soundly.
+“GABA interacts with pathways in the nervous system associated with relaxation.
 This is because GABA is the brain’s main inhibitory neurotransmitter, which means it has the power to calm or “pump the brakes” on the brain’s activity for a period of time.

 One study suggests that GABA is absorbed by the body within a 30-minute timeframe.
-According to the study, consuming 100 mg of GABA for a week was shown to significantly reduce sleep latency while increasing non-rapid eye movement sleep time.
+According to the study, consuming 100 mg of GABA for a week was shown to reduce sleep latency while increasing non-rapid eye movement sleep time.

 Can GABA Found in Foods Help Promote Sleep?